 Lots of Ideas and Advice from readers on Facebook:

 - Morinda Supreme internally and super strength oregano oil

 - Try calendula salve for topical symptoms

 - Gentian violet Update: reader in the comments mentions this is made from petroleum, not so natural…

 - Bee’s anti candida diet

-- Oil of Oregano, Olive Leaf Oil, and Coconut Oil are excellent anti-fungals and will help eliminate candida
+- Oil of Oregano, Olive Leaf Oil, and Coconut Oil (use the code STEWARDSHIP to get 10% off) are excellent anti-fungals and will help eliminate candida

 - Yeast thrives on sugar and carbs and those should be eliminated until you have it under control.
 ThreeLac is a very good natural product to eliminate it also.
 I bought mine off of Michael Winicki’s website and he has the best info regarding candida on the web.

 - Drop sugar and simple grains from your diet